 Since the Department of Public Health’s order on March 25th to close on-site services for all Day Programs, Communitas has slowly prepared for a return to in-person programming.
-Over the course of the past five months, our agency has modified services alongside the shifting landscape of today.
-The first modification began with online programming.
+Our agency has modified services alongside this shifting landscape, starting with the introduction of online programming.

 It did not take long for Day Services staff to begin forming ideas on how to provide services for individuals we support during Covid-19.
-With the launch of online programming via Zoom, staff were able to meet with those we support while safely at-home.
-People who normally attend our Day Services programs in Beverly, Wakefield and Woburn now log-in remotely three-times-a-day each weekday to have video classes with their Skills Instructors and friends.
-Day Services staff worked effortlessly to create remote learning experiences that are fun, engaging and educational.
+With the launch of online programming via Zoom, staff were able to meet with those we support while safely at home.
+People who normally attend our Day Services programs in Beverly, Wakefield, and Woburn now log in remotely three times a day to have fun, engaging and educational video classes with their Skills Instructors and friends.
 The rewards are evident, as Wakefield Day Services Director Nicole McEachern tells us, “Many families have shared that the Zoom classes offered a bit of a routine that was so deeply missed and family members found that they also looked forward to the sessions as well!”

 Putting A Plan in Place

-While continuing to provide daily remote learning opportunities, staff began planning in-person supports for Day Programs re-opening.
+While continuing to provide daily remote learning opportunities, staff began planning in-person supports for Day Programs to re-open.
 Putting together a return to Day Program was no easy accomplishment; Day Service Directors and staff created an entirely new approach to in-person programming, including the creation of a number of new policies and procedures for the operation of Day Services.
-While we navigate safely during Covid-19, new measures ensure that in-person programming operates with routine prevention in forefront.
+While we navigate safely during Covid-19, new measures ensure that in-person programming operates with routine prevention at the forefront.
 As Woburn’s Assistant Day Services Director Marisa Cooke shares, “Preparing for re-opening, we had to understand and plan for every eventuality, as information flow was always changing.
 We’ve had to adapt.
 I am beyond proud of my individuals for their flexibility and optimism through this whole process.
-Safety and health has remained paramount, and at the forefront of our programmatic culture.”
+Safety and health have remained paramount and at the forefront of our programmatic culture.”

 “The closing process was conducted as smoothly as possible, given the climate and abruptness of the growing pandemic.
 I am hugely thankful for our CEO, Paul Cote, who chose to close the program swiftly and take all necessary precautions to maintain health and safety of our individuals as well as our staff team.
 Preparation for re-opening was a huge undertaking, however staff and management teams remained positive and enthusiastic.
 Staff were able to transition with ease to remote virtual learning and have created the highest quality interactive virtual curriculum.
 I’m so proud of my team and co-workers.” – Marisa Cooke, Assistant Director of Day Services

-Meanwhile our Maintenance, Transportation and Administration staff worked proactively to support our Residential and Day Services team to prepare and provide Personal Protective Equipment and to help build and implement preventative measures in anticipation for re-opening.
+Meanwhile, our Maintenance, Transportation, and Administration staff worked proactively to support our Residential and Day Services teams to prepare and provide Personal Protective Equipment, and to help build and implement preventative measures in anticipation of re-opening.
 Alongside Recreation and Family Support’s similar transition to online programming, providing adaptive services for those we support has truly been a team effort.

 A Return to Programming

-On Monday, August 3rd, the first returning program participants waited patiently on their vans to be screened.
-Day Services staff met arriving vans ready to complete COVID-19 symptom assessments, and to escort each person into the building.
-Once in the building, each participant receives a fresh face covering, visits the hand sanitizing station and then travels to their room to begin their first in-person class.
+On Monday, August 3rd of 2020, the first returning program participants waited patiently on their vans to be screened.
+Day Services staff met arriving vans ready to complete COVID-19 symptom assessments and to escort each person into the building.
+Once in the building, each participant receives a fresh face covering, visits the hand sanitizing station, and then travels to their room to begin their first in-person class.

-There are a myriad of preventative measures happening throughout the day.
+There is a myriad of preventative measures happening throughout the day.
 Each site’s program nurse is available to check program participants, and anyone entering the program has their temperature checked upon arrival.
-Participants spend time outdoors with their mask off while maintaining social distance, providing a break from wearing their masks each day.
+Participants spend time outdoors with their masks off while maintaining social distance, providing a break from wearing their masks each day.